Khao Piak Sen | Lao Chicken Noodle Soup

 What type of rice flour should I use?

-There is some confusion when it comes to the rice flour, so make sure to always use jasmine rice flour for the majority of the mixture.
+There is some confusion when it comes to the flour, so make sure to always use jasmine rice flour for the majority of the mixture.
 Sticky rice flour will not work as it is too sticky but you can add a little bit of the sticky rice flour for different textures.
 I suggest getting the rice flour from Southeast Asian markets (specifically the Erawan Brand) as other brands of rice flours don’t work the same.

 How to perfectly cut the rice noodles?